Chicken Soup (Deb's)

 lbs

-chicken thighs (wings and necks together are good too)
+chicken thighs (wings and necks together are good too).
+Roast them first to enhance the flavor.

 4